termux/termux-gui/Protocol.md

     - show: A boolean.
 - setLinearLayoutParams: Sets the LinearLayout parameters for a View in a LinearLayout.
   - Parameters:
-    - parent: The View id of the parent in the Layout hierarchy.
     - aid: The id of the Activity the View is in.
     - id: The id of the View.
     - weight: Sets the Layout weight.
     - position: The index of the element.
 If null, the position is kept.
+- setViewLocation: Sets the LinearLayout parameters for a View in a LinearLayout.
+  - Parameters:
+    - aid: The id of the Activity the View is in.
+    - id: The id of the View.
+    - x, y: The new position.
+    - dp: the position is in dp if true, else in pixels.
+    - top: If true, the View will be on top of all sibling Views.
 - setRelativeLayoutParams: Sets the RelativeLayout parameters for a View in a RelativeLayout.
   - Parameters:
-    - parent: The View id of the parent in the Layout hierarchy.
     - aid: The id of the Activity the View is in.
+    - id: The id of the View.
 - setVisibility: Sets the visibility of a Vew.
   - Parameters:
     - vis: 0 = gone, 1 = hidden, 2 = visible.
 While hidden, views are not visible but still take up space in the layout.
 Gone views do not take up layout space.